Dependent Travel Benefits For Military Dependents and Their Parents

 The government will pay for one round-trip ticket each fiscal year for college students.
 You do have to qualify for this travel benefit.
-In order to do so, the following must apply.

 The military parent must be:

 On an accompanied tour in an OCONUS location with the rest of their family.
 Alaska and Hawaii do not count in this case.
 They will then be sponsored by the command.

 The custodial parent of the student.

 The student must be:

 Unmarried and under the age of 23, although there could be some exceptions to this rule.

 Attending an accredited college or school and working towards an undergraduate degree, or a postsecondary vocational or technical training.
 Service academies, however, do not count for this.